-150 See Simeon Djankov, Rafael La Porta, Florencio Lopez-de-Silanes & Andrei Shleifer, The Law and Economics of Self-Dealing, 88 J. FIN.
+165 See Simeon Djankov, Rafael La Porta, Florencio Lopez-de-Silanes & Andrei Shleifer, The Law and Economics of Self-Dealing, 88 J. FIN.
 ECON.
 430, 430-31 (2008) (describing the increasing emphasis of academics on corporate self-dealing over the last twenty years); Ronald J. Gilson & Alan Schwartz, Constraints on Private Benefits of Control: Ex Ante Control Mechanisms Versus Ex Post Transaction Review, 169 J. INSTITUTIONAL & THEORETICAL ECON.
 160, 180-81 (2013) (arguing that ex post judicial review of transactions with controlling shareholders or their affiliates is superior to ex ante limits on dual-class and other leveraged control structures).

-151 See Weinberger, 457 A.2d at 703, 711 (Del.
+166 See Weinberger, 457 A.2d at 703, 711 (Del.
 1983) (describing how transaction involving potential self-dealing concerns invoke the entire fairness standard).

-led the court to focus on other factors, such as the form that the negotiations took and how the transaction fared in hindsight.
-We then discuss another case involving Tesla and Musk that illustrates that courts are also required to make impossible calculations of value when determining the fairness of a conflicted acquisitions by controlled companies.
+vision led the court to focus on other factors, such as the form that the negotiations took.
+We then discuss another case involving Tesla and Musk that illustrates that courts are also required to make impossible calculations of value when determining the fairness of conflicted acquisitions by controlled companies.